 - Be sure to turn Video on and select “Internet Audio.”

-- To see the others who are sitting, move your cursor or finger to the upper left-hand corner (on an iPad) and press “Gallery View.”
+- To see the others who are sitting, move your cursor or finger to the upper left-hand corner (on an iPad) and click “Gallery View.”
 (The alternate circle to press is “Reverse View,” which switches you to the camera on the opposite side of your tablet, and you’ll no longer be seen.
 So don’t do that.)

 - You can check that your audio and video are turned on by checking your screen for the microphone and video icons.
 On an iPad, you’ll find them at the top of your screen.
 Tapping them toggles them on and off.
+Keep video on, but remain muted during the sitting.

 - If for some reason you need to leave during the sitting, that’s okay.
 Just select “Leave Meeting.”